starship/starship/docs/config/README.md

 ## Time

 The `time` module shows the current **local** time.
-Please note that for the `format` configuration value, take a look [here](https://docs.rs/chrono/0.4.7/chrono/format/strftime/index.html) to see what you can pass in.
+The `format` configuration value is used by the `chrono` crate to control how the time is displayed.
+Take a look [at the chrono strftime docs](https://docs.rs/chrono/0.4.7/chrono/format/strftime/index.html) to see what options are available.

 ::: tip
 This module is disabled by default.